9th8/up-to-date-real-world-haskell/14-using-parsec.md

 ```

 Look at that.
 Recall how we defined that each line must end with the
-end-of-line character, and we didn\'t give it.
-Parsec\'s error message
+end-of-line character, and we didn't give it.
+Parsec's error message
 helpfully indicated the line number and column number of the problem,
 and even told us what it was expecting!
-Let\'s give it an end-of-line
+Let's give it an end-of-line
 character and continue experimenting.

 ``` screen